 - Fellows are encouraged to participate in the community engagement tour run by the Division of Community Affairs.
 This field visit provides an opportunity to engage with the community in West Alabama, exposure to ongoing projects, and discussions with community members.

 - Full details of benchmarks and expectations are outlined in the program agreement.

-- A call for nominations will be issued in the spring semester, with fellowships beginning at the start of the following fall semester.
+- A call for nominations is now open with fellowships beginning at the start of the Fall 2022 semester.

 If you have any questions, please contact Dr. Pamela Young at firstname.lastname@example.org.